Yulia Tymoshenko: 2010 presidential election

 Tymoshenko's campaign was expected to have cost $100 to $150 million.

 Tymoshenko expected early parliamentary elections after the 2010 presidential election if Yanukovych won the vote, but she was against this.

 On 1 December 2009, Tymoshenko urged "national democratic forces" to unite around the candidate who garnered the largest number of votes after the first round of the presidential elections.
 "If we are not able to strengthen our efforts and unite the whole national-patriotic and democratic camp of Ukraine... we will be much weaker than those who want revenge."
 On 5 December 2009, she declared she would go into opposition if she lost the presidential election.
 She also complained of flaws in the election legislation, and expressed her certainty that attempts were being made by her opponents to carry out vote rigging.

 In the first round of the presidential election on 17 January 2010, Tymoshenko took second place with 25% of the vote, and Yanukovych took first place with 35%.
 The two proceeded to a runoff.

 On 3 February 2010, two days before the run-off, the deputies from Party of Regions, Communist Party of Ukraine, "Our Ukraine – People's Self-Defense" bloc and independent MPs amended the Law on Election of President, which changed the mode of composition and functioning of election commissions.
 BYuT warned that these amendments would create opportunities for the massive rigging of elections.
 Tymoshenko called on president Yushchenko to veto the law.
 Hanne Severinsen, former rapporteur of PACE Monitoring Committee on Ukraine, also called on the president to veto the law.
 Severinsen's statement read: "Unfortunately, the Party of Regions, as in 2004, is trying to create conditions for vote fraud."

-Despite these requests, President Yushchenko signed the amended Law.
+Despite these requests, Yushchenko signed the amended Law.
 This action generated vast international criticism from the Council of Europe and from members of the US congress' Commission on Security and Cooperation in Europe.
 The Committee of Voters of Ukraine stated that the amendments to the Law on Election of President "contained the biggest threats for democratic mode of the run-off."

 Tymoshenko did not receive endorsement from other candidates who had not survived the first round of voting.
 In the run-off held on 7 February 2010, Yanukovych was elected President of Ukraine.
 According to the Central Election Commission, he received 48.95% of the votes; Tymoshenko received 45.47% of the votes.
 Tymoshenko won 17 of 27 constituencies in the western, central and north regions of Ukraine and in Kyiv.